cudeso/misp-scraper/README.md

 Then install and enable the service scripts (change the path /home/ubuntu to your MISP user).
 Run the cron job.

+# Run without a service script and without Flask

+In one terminal, start the **subscriber** with `/var/www/MISP/misp-custom/scripts/misp-scraper/scraper/bin/python /var/www/MISP/misp-custom/scripts/misp-scraper/misp-scraper.py subscribe`.
+Do this as the Apache user (`www-data`).
+Then start a second shell and run the **cron** with `/var/www/MISP/misp-custom/scripts/misp-scraper/scraper/bin/python /var/www/MISP/misp-custom/scripts/misp-scraper/misp-scraper.py cron`.

 # Submit raw HTML

 Instead of scraping a site you can also submit the raw HTML via the Flask web form.
 The scraper will then strip the HTML and convert it to MarkDown.
 It is then added as a MISP report, after which the attributes and context elements are extracted.
 For existing setups, install `markdownify` in the venv.